-I discovered this dense growth of Stachybotrys on a basement wall in a home where my client was being poisoned by black mold exposure.
+I discovered this dense growth of Stachybotrys hidden behind stored items in a basement where my client was being poisoned by black mold exposure.

 Black mold exposure symptoms

-When I first arrived at my client’s home, I noticed she looked very sickly, and she was experiencing psychological problems as well.
-She was dangerously thin and suffering from rashes and lesions on her skin which are dermal black mold symptoms.
+This lady called me at the recommendation of her medical doctor.
+When I first arrived at her home, she looked very sickly, was in panic mode, and believed she was losing her mind.
+She was dangerously thin and suffering from rashes and lesions on her skin which are dermal symptoms of black mold exposure.